-But let me tell you, these are my new favourite veggie burgers, especially when topped with a good dollop of sweet chilli sauce and an Asian-style slaw, oh and maybe some sweet potato fries on the side!
+But let me tell you, these are my new favorite veggie burgers.
+I served mine up topped with a good dollop of this sweet chilli sauce and an Asian-style slaw.
+Oh - and maybe some sweet potato fries on the side!

-- 1 cup black rice, rinsed under cold water and drained
+- 1 cup black rice rinsed under cold water and drained

-- 1 1/2 cups cold water
+- 1 ½ cups cold water

-- 1 tbs olive oil
+- 1 tbsp olive oil

-- 1 red
+- 1 red onion small. finely diced

-- salt, to taste
+- salt to taste

 - olive oil for frying

-- THAI GREEN CURRY PASTE:
+THAI GREEN CURRY PASTE:

-- 1 tbs ginger, minced or grated
+- 1 tbsp ginger minced or grated

-- 6 kaffir lime leaves
+- 6 leaves kaffir lime

-- 2 shallots, roughly chopped
+- 2 shallots roughly chopped

-- 1 tsp of coriander seeds
+- 1 tsp coriander seeds

-- 1 tsp of cumin seeds
+- 1 tsp cumin seeds

-- 1/2 tsp of white peppercorns
+- ½ tsp white peppercorns

-- 1/4 tsp of ground turmeric
+- ¼ tsp ground turmeric

-- 1/2 tsp of salt
+- ½ tsp salt

-- 1 lime, juice and zest
+- 1 lime juice and zest

 - Place the rice and water in a saucepan and bring to a boil.
 Reduce the heat to low, cover and cook for 35 minutes.
 Leave to cool.

-fahrenheit) and toss the pumpkin in the olive oil.
+- Preheat the oven to 350 degrees Fahrenheit (180 celsius).
+Toss the pumpkin in the olive oil on a baking sheet.
 Cook for 25 minutes or until soft and lightly golden.
 Set aside to cool.

-- While the rice and pumpkin are cooking make the curry paste.
+- While the rice and pumpkin are cooking, make the curry paste.
 Toast coriander and cumin seeds with the pepper in a wok or frying pan over medium heat for 1-2 minutes or until fragrant.
 Allow to cool slightly.
-Add to a food processor along with the remaining ingredients and process until a paste is formed.
+Add to a food processor. along with the remaining ingredients and process until a paste is formed.

-- Once the pumpkin has cooled add to a large bowl and roughly mash with a potato masher.
+- Once the pumpkin has cooled, add to a large bowl and roughly mash with a potato masher.
 Add the rice and the remaining ingredients, including the curry paste and mix well.
 Check the seasoning and adjust as necessary.
 Form into burger patties and refrigerate for at least 30 minutes before cooking (I find this helps keep the burger together).